 Along the edge of the Derwent River, you can uncover some interesting creatures hiding in the rock pools.
 You can see across to the shot tower at Taroona, while further south the northern section of Bruny Island is visible.

-If you have a decent zoom lens on your camera, you can shoot the Iron Pot Lighthouse from the shore.
+If you have a decent zoom lens on your camera, you can shoot the Iron Pot Lighthouse from shore.

-Back to South Arm Fun Day
+Back to South Arm Fun Day: Sunday 17 October

 Why not ride your bike to the oval and leave it with our Bike Valet for safe keeping?

-And hopefully Tasmania will turn on more of its magnificent spring weather, so you can stay and eat fish and chips on the beach.
+Hopefully Tasmania will turn on more of its magnificent spring weather, so you can stay and eat fish and chips on the beach.
 The local store does great take-away and it’s always good value.
 With any luck, during the evening you might just see one of the cruise ships gliding past, leaving from a visit to the port of Hobart.